CenterForOpenScience/ROSIEBot/README.md

 ### Running cli.py

-The python file cli.py needs to be run in the command line.
+The python file cli.py needs to be run in the command line in the rosie virtualenv.
 This project was developed on Mac, so Terminal on OS X is preferred.

+How to start a command:

 ```bash
 python cli.py
 ```

+See `python cli.py --help` for some usage assistance.

-Flags:
+### Flags:

+**`--compile_active`**

+Make a taskfile of all the currently active pages on the OSF.
+This is useful primarily for --delete, which requires such a file to remove no-longer-existant pages from the mirror.

+`python cli.py --compile_active`

 **`--scrape`**